TMUA Guides

 As the test draws nearer, you may begin to feel the stress of it all.
 Here are a few more things you can do to keep your revision on track:

-You should get used to skipping questions now, because you’ll likely have to do it in the actual exam.
+You should get used to flagging questions now because you’ll likely have to do it in the actual exam.
 It’s normal to hit a question that you just aren’t able to answer at that exact moment, but trying to brute force your way to an answer won’t help much and you’ll lose a lot of time that should be spent on other questions.
-As long as you leave yourself enough time to go back to it when you’re finished, you’ll give yourself a much better chance of getting the mark!
+However, it’s still important to put an answer down, just in case you don’t have time to go back to it.

 When you’re not getting anywhere trying to understand something by yourself, you can call on someone else for help.
 This could be a teacher, mentor or friend, someone who you know will be able to explain things to you in an understandable way.
 You could even try asking on an online forum.
 There are plenty of people who have experienced the same thing you’re going through and will have great advice on how to get through it.